-Modern parenting can feel like a full-on contact sport — one that somehow also encompasses every single aspect of daily life.
-Today’s parents need a village of support, gallons of coffee and a good sense of humor to get by.
+These days, parenting can feel like it encompasses every single aspect of your daily life as a human.
+As 2020 approaches, now more than ever before parents need a village of support, gallons of coffee and a good sense of humor to get by.
 You know what modern parents don’t need?
 To be told that on top of doing their damn best raising their kids, working their jobs and generally being alive/functional/healthy humans, they ought to also be vigilant about getting a babysitter and leaving the house with their co-parent on a weekly basis.
 Can we please stop saying that parents need date nights in order to be healthy?

 The last time my husband and I went on a date night in which we hired a babysitter, made dinner reservations and promised to be dirty birds (wink, wink) was so long ago, I’m pretty fuzzy on the details of that last tryst with freedom.
 Because currently, our spare time is absorbed by the needs and goals of our kids — from school to playdates to sports and weekend plans.
 It all leaves us fully booked, broke and drained.

 Date nights??
 They’re just not a priority for us as we navigate the exhaustive first years of parenting.

 Julia Hochstadt, a New York City- and New Jersey-based psychotherapist, agrees that date nights shouldn’t always be a priority.